ktomk/pipelines/doc/DEVELOPMENT.md

        PHP 8.1.
     5. Xdebug 3 is required for PHP 8 and in tests for all PHP versions it supports.
-It is somewhat new, segfaults may have been spotted in CI runs (local, on Scrutiziner).
-Check the version then an upgrade.
+It is somewhat new, segfaults may have been spotted in CI runs (local, on Scrutinizer).
+Check the version, and then an upgrade.
 Pipelines uses Xdebug in development for code-coverage and step-debugging.
 See
        _Xdebug 3 Support_ above.
     6. Xdebug 3 support for PHP 7.2 is limited to security support.
 Same applies to Xdebug 2.9 for PHP 7.2.
 No other Xdebug version next